aws-samples/machine-learning-using-k8s/tensorflow-horovod-imagenet.md

     ks env set default --namespace ${NAMESPACE}
     ```

 1. Create the Persistent Volume (PV) based on EFS.
-We have provided the pod file for PV.
-One can use it by just replacing the name of EFS server.
-One can also adjust the storage capacity based on Dataset size and other requirements.
-Please update the file accordingly before running the below command.
+You need to update the name of EFS server in the Kubernetes manifest file.
+Storage capacity based on dataset size and other requirements can be updated as well.

     ```
     kubectl create -f training/distributed_training/dist_pv.yaml
     ```

 1. Create the Persistent Volume Claim (PVC) based on EFS.
-We have provided the pod file for PVC.
-One can adjust the storage capacity based on PV's capacity.
-Please note that storage capacity of PVC should be at most storage capacity of PV.
-Please update the file bccordingly before running the below command.
+The storage capacity based on PV's capacity may adjusted in the manifest.
+The storage capacity of PVC should be the at most storage capacity of PV.

     ```
     kubectl create -f training/distributed_training/dist_pvc.yaml